kordano/metis/README.md

 ## Fire up repls

-Start two REPLs: in the first start the jetty-server in clj/metis/server/routes.clj, in the other the piggyback REPL from cljs/metis/client.cljs.
+Build the ClojureScript find and start two REPLs: in the first start the jetty-server in routes.clj, in the other the piggyback REPL from client.cljs.

 Open with your favorite browser http://localhost:1337/
 ## License